tdauth/cpp-futures-promises/README.md

 * `whenAnySucc` - Returns a future containg a pair of the completed future's result value and its index similar to `folly::collectAnyWithoutException`.

 ## Unit Tests
-To test the functionality, several unit tests are provided for the extensions.
+Several unit tests are provided for the extensions to test the functionality.
 Bear in mind that concurrent programs can behave differently every time due to scheduling.
 Therefore, simple unit tests won't proof that there are no bugs.
+The advanced futures and promises implementations are tested in the files [future.cpp](./src/advanced/future.cpp) and [shared_future.cpp](./src/advanced/shared_future.cpp) with the help of Boost.Test.
+The extensions are tested in the file [future.cpp](./src/extensions.cpp).

 ## Performance Tests
 The project provides several performance tests using the benchmark suite from Folly:
-* Shared vs unique future and promise creation - Creates n unique and shared futures and promises from all three C++ libraries and compares the performance.
+* [Shared vs unique future and promise creation](./src/performance/performance_shared.cpp) - Creates n unique and shared futures and promises from all three C++ libraries and compares the performance.
-* Recursive non-blocking combinator calls - Compares the performance of the different non-blocking combinators.
+* [Recursive non-blocking combinator calls](./src/performance/performance_combinators.cpp) - Compares the performance of the different non-blocking combinators.
 It creates a binary tree with a fixed height per test case.
 Every node in the tree is the call of a non-blocking combinator.

 ## Use Cases
 The project provides several use cases for futures and promises to demonstrate their usage for solving problems.